 Turkish Government Debt Agency Breach

 RedHack, a Turkish hacker group, claimed to have penetrated the Istanbul Special Provincial Administration’s website (ios.gov.tr), clearing people’s debts to utility agencies.
-They utilized a simple SQL injection script to bypass the website’s login page, granting access to administrator and end-user accounts.
+They utilized a simple SQL injection script to bypass the website’s login page, granting administrator and end-user accounts access.

 Injection attacks on Harvard-architecture devices